-Ludwig Hall is the site for the classrooms and offices of the School of Theology and Ministry and the Office of Christian Formation.
+Ludwig Hall is the site for the classrooms and offices of the School of Theology and Ministry.

 The Marchant Family Alumni and Welcome Center completed and dedicated November 2005, serves as SNU's front door welcoming alumni and prospective students and their families.
 Housing the Office of Alumni Relations and the Office of Admissions, the Marchant Center also features displays from the Fred Floyd Archives in its Moore Heritage Hall and additional SNU statuary in Showalter Heritage Garden.